Why the chief justice's rebuke of Trump's comment was so carefully worded

 This rhetoric from the White House is not uncommon in modern times.
 What happened next was uncommon.

 Apparently, calling Tigar an “Obama judge” bothered a federal judge.
-Not just any federal justice, but the chief justice of the United States Supreme Court, John Roberts, who made a rare public statement responding to the president's barbs.
+Not just any federal justice, but the chief justice of the United States, John Roberts, who made a rare public statement responding to the president's barbs.

 “We do not have Obama judges or Trump judges, Bush judges or Clinton judges,” the chief justice told the Associated Press.
 “What we have is an extraordinary group of dedicated judges doing their level best to do equal right to those appearing before them.”
 He added “the independent judiciary is something we should all be thankful for.”